NimaSamadi007/Java-lab/README.md

 - If first operand is divided by zero, you will be shown "Infinity" but the program still works!

 - `Prime Command` will print every single Prime number lower than the given number, regardless whether it is Prime or not.

+## LAB2:
+This folder contains two sub folder namely `App` and `jaba2`.
+The `App` folder is my (Nima Samadi) implementation of this labarotary.
+It contains both mandatory and extra parts of this lap.

+`jaba2` folder is Milad Saadat's implementations of the lab.
+It also contains extra parts of the lab along with the mandatory ones.

+The codes are pretty self-explanatory and easy to understand :)